simonmichael/hledger/examples/self-tracking/README.md

 ```

 hledger's data model doesn't include time, but we can pivot on the time tag
-and summarise activities by hour each day (eg):
+and take advantage of the colon to summarise activities by hour each day (eg):

 ```
 $ hledger -f d.csv print | hledger -f- bal --pivot=time --depth 1 -DAE